scubacabra/gradle-jaxb-plugin/README.md

 ### destinationDir ###

-`destinationDir` is relative to `project.projectDir`.
-It is defaulted to `build/generated-sources/xjc`, but can be set to anywhere in `project.projectDir`.
+`destinationDir` is relative to `project.rootDir`.
+It is defaulted to `${project.projectDir}/build/generated-sources/xjc`, but can be set to anywhere.

 ### producesDir ###